tymaker-team/thxgen/README.md

 This is written in JavaScript compared to Anti-Apple4life's tymaker, which is written in C#.
 This also utilizes popup windows instead of the console.

 # Where to get it
-You can get the latest code [here](https://github.com/Anti-Apple4life/tymaker/releases/tag/thxgen).
+You can get the latest code on the releases page.